Looking to make connections in the music industry?

 This is your chance to meet a wide range of industry professionals face-to-face from gig promoters and festival bookers, to marketing, PR, content creators and social media experts, and videographers to labels, publishers, managers, trade bodies, funders and more.

-Each participant will have 5 minutes with an industry professional, giving you the opportunity to pitch ideas, ask questions, and grow your network in a supportive, dynamic environment.
+Each participant will have one to one with an industry professional, giving you the opportunity to pitch ideas, ask questions, and grow your network in a supportive, dynamic environment.

 Whether you’re an artist, manager, or emerging entrepreneur, this event is designed to help you build meaningful industry links and discover new opportunities.